VerticalNet

 Verticalnet, Inc. was a host of 43 business-to-business (B2B) procurement portals headquartered in Horsham, Pennsylvania.
-It was famous for its market capitalization of $10.89 billion on March 10, 2000, during the dot-com bubble, despite sales of only $112.5 million in 2000.
-Verticalnet was acquired by Bravo Solutions in 2008 for $15.2 million.
+At the peak of the dot-com bubble in 2000, the company was worth $10.89 billion; it was acquired by Bravo Solutions in 2008 for $15.2 million, a 99.9% decline in value.

 History

 Verticalnet was founded in 1995 by Michael McNulty and Michael Hagan with a site called WaterOnline.

 In 1997, Mark Walsh joined the company as its chief executive officer.

-In 1999, on the first day of trading after its initial public offering, its shares increased in value by 180%, valuing the company at $1.6 billion, despite only having $3.6 million in quarterly revenue.
+In 1999, on the first day of trading after its initial public offering, its shares increased in value by 180%, valuing the company at $1.6 billion; quarterly revenue was $3.6 million.
 The company had 1,300 advertisers, each of which were paying $6,000 per year.
 At that time, Internet Capital Group, now Actua Corporation, owned 28% of the company and founders Michael McNulty and Michael Hagan were each worth $60 million on paper.

 In 1999, the company lost $53.5 million on revenues of $18.4 million.
-In 2000, revenues increased to $112.5 million and the company posted a cash loss of $28.5 million.

 In January 2000, the company received a $100 million investment from Microsoft.

+In March 2000, the company acquired Tradeum for 2 million shares of Verticalnet, worth $507 million at the time.

 During 2000, the dot-com bubble burst, and the market capitalization of the company fell from a peak of $10.89 billion on March 10, 2000 to $3.89 billion on May 4, 2000.

+In 2000, revenues increased to $112.5 million and the company posted a loss of $28.5 million.

+In December 2000, Verticalnet sold NECX, an exchange for electronic components and computer systems, to Converge for $60 million in cash and a 19.9% stake in Converge.

+In April 2001, Verticalnet restructured its agreement with Microsoft.

 In 2002, Verticalnet acquired Atlas Commerce for 14.3 million shares of Verticalnet common stock and $3.5 million of cash and the company relocated to Malvern, Pennsylvania.

-In 2002, VerticalNet sold its Small and Medium Business Group to Corry Publishing, now Jameson Publishing, for a cash up-front payment of $2.35 million and a four-year performance-based earn-out of $6.5 million, as well as the assumption of certain liabilities.
+In 2002, VerticalNet sold its Small and Medium Business Group to Corry Publishing, now Jameson Publishing, for an up-front payment of $2.35 million and a four-year performance-based earn-out of $6.5 million, as well as the assumption of certain liabilities.

 In 2008, Bravo Solutions acquired Verticalnet for $15.2 million.